Contribute $25 Per Year to Proven, Grassroots Projects that Carefully Use Your Funds to Create Lasting Change… & I’ll Personally Double It

-- I’m a former attorney, and still a member of the Law Society of Upper Canada.
+- I’m a lawyer, and a member of the Law Society of Upper Canada.
 I went to UBC Law in Vancouver, and worked with one of Canada’s largest firms, Miller Thomson LLP;

 - I work as a consultant, with former and current clients like Ramit Sethi, Andrew Warner, Derek Halpern and Nick Gray;

 - My writing and projects are mentioned in the New York Times, Financial Post, Forbes, Inc, and dozens of other online media.

 Why am I fighting child slavery?
 I don’t know who the most vulnerable group in the world is, but no one can reasonably deny that children exploited for dangerous work or sex are far from the bottom.
 That’s reason number one.

 Reason number two is awareness.
 My former professor, Ben Perrin, dedicates his career to fighting modern slavery.
 Ashton Kutcher, Not For Sale, Walk Free, The Exodus Road, and dozens of other organizations reached me with their message.
 I’m thankful that awareness is growing, and allowed me to recognize real slavery when I saw it on the streets of China and Southeast Asia.